llogiq/llogiq.github.io/_posts/2015-06-04-workflows.md

 Next, I want to actually implement the lint.
 But before I do this, wouldn't it be great to be able to see how to match the expression?
 Luckily, all `syntax::ast` types implement Debug, so we can use this to have a look at them.
-Note that our `fn ...` are `syntax::ast::Item`s and can be checked using `check_item`.
-So I add this function, match our tested `fn`s by name and `note` their Debug representation:
+Note that our `fn ...`s are `syntax::ast::Item`s and can be checked using `check_item`.
+So I add this function, match our tested `fn`s by name, and `note` their Debug representation:

 ```rust
 fn check_item(&mut self, cx: &Context, item: &Item) {